dzastsed/dzastsed.github.io/_posts/2024-04-09-How-to-dump-your-XDK-Nand-+-preservation-of-undumped-recoveries.md

 ### 1. Dumping NAND

 First of all, dump your NAND.
 To do this, you'll need to unpack previously downloaded [Simple Nand Flasher](temp-link), and copy it over to your console HDD.
 Recommended path is `HDD:/Devkit/` as then Xshell would pick it up.
-To dump your NAND, follow this guide: https://www.youtube.com/watch?v=X2RUwKoEFqk&t=444s
+To dump your NAND, follow [this](https://www.youtube.com/watch?v=X2RUwKoEFqk&t=444s) guide.
 > Follow from 7:24 to 9:20, after that, go back to this guide.

 After dumping, copy out your NAND to your computer using neighborhood.